MeredithCorpOSS/wordcamp-london-2016-coding-challenge/readme.md

 ### How to run the tests

-You should be able to run the tests using a few simple steps, if you need a hand here is a quick guide:
+You should be able to run the tests using a few simple steps, if you need a hand here is a quick guide to running the tests:

+1. Ensure you have all the dependencies, at a minimum you will need:
+ * git
+ * subversion
+ * phpunit
+ * php5
+ * mysql server
+1. Checkout the code from github
+1. Setup the tests be executing `./tests/bin/install-wp-tests.sh timeinc-wp-coding-challenge root MYSQLPASSWORD localhost 4.4.2` repalcing MYSQLPASSWORD with your root password or just type `''` if you don't have one
+1. Run the tests by executing `phpunit`

-#### DigitalOcean
+#### Running on a new DigitalOcean Droplet

 This guide is based on using the 14.04.4 Digital Ocean image, use the $5 size and any location to create it.
 This droplet is only intended for the coding challenge, always remember to set a password for the MySQL root user!